 When I look at Melania, I see a beautiful, smart, and courageous woman.
 She came from a model world and she is a professional in knowing how to be beautiful.
 I understand that!
 But being smart and courageous defines the character and we can also cultivate these traits by choosing to be that way.

 I see the example of elegancy and poise, that shows through her public appearances, interactions with people, and speeches she gives.
-Though it’s pretty tough to stay calm and composed addressing the audiences that are hostile, judgmental, and plainly mean, I think, Melania manages to exude care, compassion, and understanding as a First Lady and as a woman.
+I believe it’s pretty tough to stay calm and composed addressing the audiences that are hostile, judgmental, and plainly mean.
+In the face of anger and hatred, Melania manages to exude care, compassion, and understanding as a First Lady and as a woman.

 When I came to the USA from Ukraine I was disillusioned very quickly.
-Being raised in Soviet society under the Communist regime, I imagined this country as an abundant place of opportunity for happiness, freedom, and growth.
+Growing up in the Soviet society under the Communist regime, I imagined the USA as an abundant place of opportunity for happiness, freedom, and growth.
 I want to believe it is still that way.
 But I have to admit I met a lot of angry, unhappy, and spiritually poor people here too.

 I wonder what Melania thinks about notions of struggles, injustice, and equality for all in the USA.
 For me, it is a matter of perception, because I know how it feels to live in a society where bribing is the way to survive; where an ordinary person’s opinion is non-existent; and where freedom is limited to following the imposed rules without thinking, let alone questioning them.

 As an immigrant in the USA, I was also frowned upon for the way I am and ridiculed for the way I speak.
 Strange as it is, many people in the USA are quite intolerant to immigrants because they do represent a different culture.
 I realize that it is only natural for people to feel threatened, insecure, or uncomfortable when somebody requires a little more effort to be understood.
-Or, perhaps, people just choose to be lazy and irritated instead of opening their minds and hearts to understand and accept what is different, for their own sake after all.
+Or, perhaps, people just choose to be lazy and irritated instead of opening their minds and hearts to understand and accept what is different.
+It’s that simple.

 I’m also curious about how Melania perceives patriotism being an immigrant to this country.
 For me, it is taking ownership of the place which gives me the means to live, be fulfilled, and stay happy.
 It is also the desire to defend and protect the values of the society I live in – freedom, independence, life, sovereignty, respect, responsibility.
 I take pride in what I do and what I create and I believe everyone can choose to be the same.